a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 **NOTE:** This guide assumes you have admin access to the machine you're using.

-This guide walks you through how to configure and use a WiFi radio on a Linux system for WiFi packet capture.
+This guide demonstrates how to configure and use a WiFi radio on a Linux system to perform WiFi packet capture.
 It assumes you are familiar with general networking concepts and are comfortable in a Linux terminal.

+If you're looking to capture only TCP/UDP and higher layer traffic _for your device only_, performing packet capture using the existing WiFi interface on your system will suffice.
+However, should you want to see MAC layer traffic, _including from WiFi devices other than system used for capture_, using the existing interface will not suffice.

 If you want more background information on WiFi or would like to watch my talk on the subject, watching [the recording](https://www.youtube.com/watch?v=Hi-tt3Cdf0M&list=PLjDc7gDlIAST09nqYxYxpn_VdQPVzyAcs&index=6) may prove useful.